Novel Magnetic Chiral Structures and Unusual Temperature Hysteresis in the Metallic Helimagnet MnP: Experimental Results

-Figures \ref{fig:ac-axis}(a) and (b) show $T$-dependence of the magnetizations along the c- and a-axes, respectively.
-The data were obtained in the processes (B) and (C) mentioned earlier.
-Process-dependent behavior was also observed below $\Tc$ along the c- and a-axes.
-These magnetizations are suppressed once the sample is cooled down to the helimagnetic phase, in striking contrast to that along the b-axis.
-It should be emphasized that the process-dependence was observed even for the $a$-axis magnetization.
-This strongly suggests an existence of the a-component of the ordered moment below $\Tc$, which has not been detected in any earlier studies.
-A sharp cusp-like anomaly at $\Tc$ seen in Fig.~4(a) suggestings that an antiferromagnetic ordering of the a-component is established at this temperature.
+Figures \ref{fig:ac-axis}(a) and \ref{fig:ac-axis}(b) show the temperature dependences of the magnetizations along the $c$- and $a$-axes, respectively.
+The data were obtained in the processes (B) and (C) mentioned earlier; process-dependent behaviors were also observed along both the directions below $\Tc$.
+The magnetizations along the $c$- and $a$-axes are suppressed once the sample is cooled down to the helimagnetic phase, in contrast to that along the $b$-axis.
+Figure~\ref{fig:M-H-c-axis} shows the magnetization curve along the $c$-axis measured at $T=$ 100~K after approaching the measurement temperature in the processes (A') and (C').
+An ultrasoft ferromagnetic behavior was observed.
+The coercive field and remnant magnetization along the $c$-axis are zero within the error margin.